RommelLayco/packer-ansible/README.md

 # Packer and Ansible

-Run Packer with the Ansible Provisioner
+Execute packer with the ansible provisioner

+This container contains the following packages:

+-   ansible
+-   packer
+-   git

-Note to use packer use the command `packer.io`
+**Note** to use packer use the command `packer.io`.

+You can also download ansible roles from a git source using ansible-galaxy